 If you have trouble falling asleep or can’t fall back to sleep, try progressive relaxation to focus on, breathe into, and relax each body part, head to toes.

-4. Move More
+Move More Often

 Make it Easy

 Create a workout space at home.
 Sweat a little every day.
 Get some free-weights, an exercise or yoga mat, and find online videos for your fitness level.
-Fitness Blender is one of my favorites; free videos with lots of skill and intensity levels.

 Stand More